jdkingsbury/Chat-App-Dotnet/README.md

 # Chat-App-Dotnet

-Chat App that I am working on to learn Dotnet and C#
+The project's goal is to build a Chat App to learn C# and how to build applications in Dotnet.